Visiting Sydney's Wildlife

 Below you'll find the honorable mentions of my visit; the animals you won't want to miss when you come to visit Australia!
 Many of them, you'd probably never heard of before!

-Some of my favorite animals I've learned about:
+Some of the favorite animals I've learned about:

 The White's Seahorse

-Also known as the Hippocampus whitei, they can be found in the East Coast of Australia.
+Also known as the Hippocampus white, they can be found on the East Coast of Australia.
 They have a lifespan of 5 years.
 And for Sea Life, 2025 was the sixth year of their seahorse breeding and release project, which helps this endangered species.
 Last year, they released 700 seahorses back into the wild!

 The Dugong